Ch-Kashif171/Kframe-mvc/README.md

    ```

 # Register Custom Libraries:
-For register custom library file in framework, make a directory under application, create a php file in this directory then for register this library globally in framework include name in 'config/app.php' libraries like:
+For register custom library file in framework, make a directory under app, create a php file in this directory then for register this library globally in framework include name in 'config/app.php' libraries like:
    ```php
     'libraries' =>  array('libraries/my_library'),
    ```